Trusted by Wimgo

 Inactive ingredients: Purified water, citric acid, strawberry flavour, non-nutritive sweetener (sodium cyclamate, acesulfame k), strawberry colourant, xanthan gum, glycerine, sorbitol (70%), hydrochloric acid (34%) and preservatives (potassium sorbate, sodium benzoate).

 Anyone suffering from mental exhaustion, stress or emotional hardship can benefit from NeuroVance Focus.
 It is ideal during times of extreme work pressure, exams, conflict, bereavement, loss or whenever you need that extra push to help you focus on your day to day activities.
-NeuroVance Focus can be used as a daily supplement to help you reach peak mental performance and providing extra stamina during extramural activities.
+NeuroVance Focus can be used as a daily supplement to help you reach peak mental performance and providing extra stamina during schoolwork and extramural activities.

 Children between 7 and 8 years: Take one sachet daily with meals (During breakfast or lunch time).